Arts on Prescription

 Good to know...

 All workshops are FREE of charge and all materials are provided.
-Sessions are friendly and welcoming, and no previous arts/music experience is necessary.
-In the workshops we do not ask you to talk about why you are attending, but you will be asked to complete an evaluation form aimed at measuring the health benefits of participating.
+Sessions are friendly and welcoming, and no previous arts/music/drama experience is necessary.
+In the workshops we do not ask you to talk about why you are attending, but you will be asked to complete an online mood quiz aimed at measuring the health benefits of participating.

 How can a young person take part?